rtatton/thesis/notes/thesis-experiments.md

   - User statistics
   - Event timelines
   - Graph metrics
-- Total number of runs: $5 \times 8 \times 28 = 1120$
 - Re-use the datasets from experiment 1 with the optimal send coefficient.